 Total: 18,380 euros (20,582 dollars)

 There you have it: my travel budget for 12 months of traveling the world is 18,380 euros.
-That’s 1532 euros per month.
+That’s a solo budget of 1532 euros per month.
 In reality, though, the sum is still a bit higher: I’ve used the conversion rates offered by my accounting app, but banks usually give worse rates on foreign currencies.

 These are not all my expenses from last year.
-I didn’t include my smartphone (195 €) and laptop (449 €) in the calculations, since they are things I would have bought anyway, travel or no travel.
-I’ve also excluded other payments that are not related to my trip.
+I didn’t include the costs of my smartphone (195 €) and laptop (449 €) in the calculations, since they are things I would have bought anyway, travel or no travel.
+I’ve also excluded other costs that are not related to my trip.
 These include Christmas gifts for my family, the domain of my blog and a few other things.